AICDEV/ez-channel/README.md

   import {Channel} from 'ez-channel';
 ```

-or you can the include the transpiled script.
+or you can include the transpiled script.

 ## create channel